 Amber Valley Borough Council

 If you would like to submit documents to the cabinet members for consideration in respect of any items on the forward plan, please contact Alison Steeples on 01773 841636 or email email@example.com You can also use these contact details to view any documents that have been received in this way.

 The two legal definitions of a key decision are as follows:

-1. If a member wishes to trigger the scrutiny process for any business in the forward plan, they must submit a "call in" notice to the Public Scrutiny Office by 5pm on the second working day following publication of the minutes for the cabinet meeting where the item was considered.
+1. If a member wishes to trigger the scrutiny process (on their own volition or at the request of a member of the public) for any business in the forward plan, they must submit a "call in" notice to the Public Scrutiny Office by 5pm on the second working day following publication of the minutes for the cabinet meeting where the item was considered.

 2. The "call in" procedure does not apply: